zheksoon/dioma/README.md

 car.park();
 ```

-Container scoped classes usually are [registered in the container](#class-registration) first.
+Container-scoped classes usually are [registered in the container](#class-registration) first.
 Without it, the class will "stick" to the container it's used in.

 ### Resolution scope